-This is a two-year level 3 course totalling 60 credits, with the first year programme being made up of three compulsory units and 30 credits.
+This is a two-year Level 3 course totalling 60 credits, with the first year programme being made up of three compulsory units and 30 credits.
 The units are: human anatomy, exercise physiology and sport psychology.
-In the second year of the course, there are a number of optional units that can be taken from a wide variety of topics and in previous years has included; sports injuries, coaching in sport, current issues in sport and nutrition.
+In the second year of the course there are a number of optional units that can be taken from a wide variety of topics and in previous years these have included sports injuries, coaching in sport, current issues in sport and nutrition.

 A minimum of five GCSEs including at least a 4 in English.
-An interest in sport practical, theory and science is also beneficial to successfully undertake this course.
+An interest in sport practicals, theory and science is also beneficial to successfully undertake this course.

 Components of Course